newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/register-firm-accounting.md

 id: register-firm-accounting
 webflowId: 5f77296ee10dec7593024f1c
 ---
-You or any staff providing accounting services must be licensed as a certified public accountant.
+You or any staff providing accounting services must be licensed as a certified public accountant (CPA).

 - - -